-The Pinkalicious Invitation:
+The Pinkalicious Birthday Party Invitation:

-The Order of Our Pinkalicious Events:
+The Order of Our Pinkalicious Birthday Party Events:

 The girls glued in the paper cut out and then placed a plastic “bubble” on top to protect the paper.
 They strung the bottle cap onto the necklace cord of their choice.
 Then they made a bottle cap bracelet, using stickers of their choosing.

-After the craft, we all sat down on a picnic blanket, and I read the story of “ Pinkalicious”….
+After the craft, we all sat down on a picnic blanket, and I read the story of “ Pinkalicious “!

-Next we played a “pass the crown” game that works kind of like hot potato…… you pass the crown from person to person while the princess music plays, and when the music stops the person left holding the crown is eliminated from the game.
+Next, we played a “pass the crown” game that works kind of like “hot potato”- you pass the crown from person to person while the princess music plays, and when the music stops the person left holding the crown is eliminated from the game.

-The girls first had to sit on a balloon to pop it, and inside of the balloon was a piece of colored paper….. they then had to look in a certain area of the yard for a bag of puzzle pieces that also had that same color on it.
+The girls first had to sit on a balloon to pop it, and inside of the balloon was a piece of colored paper (a different color for each balloon).
+They then had to look in a certain area of the yard for a bag of puzzle pieces that also had that same color on it.

 Pinkalicious Lunch and Cake:

 We had watermelon (which of course is pink!)
-Terra Chips (the red ones), and pink lemonade (hey-I am a girl that really goes for a theme!)
+Terra Chips (the red ones), and pink lemonade (hey-I am a Mom that really goes for a theme!)

 I baked and decorated this cake, modeled after the pink cupcakes that Pinkalicious adores in the book!

-The Pinkalcious Favor Bag:
+The Pinkalcious Party Favor Bag: